crossplane-contrib/provider-ansible/docs/design.md

 Note, because Ansible modules that do not support check mode report nothing and do nothing, if you use this policy in such a case, `Observe()` will not detect any change.
 As a result, neither `Create()` nor `Update()` will get triggered.

+#### Why Using Annotation

+The policy annotation is not mandatory.
+If no policy annotation is specified, the provider will take `ObserveAndDelete` as the default policy which does not rely on check mode.
+The reasons that using annotation to specify the policy are that:

+* To avoid the confusion for people who mix it with the desired state defined in `spec` field.
+It is just a small chunk of metadata that instructs the Ansible provider how to trigger the Ansible roles or playbooks.

+* To avoid the overhead of API version upgrade if we change the behavior later per user feedback.
+The idea of policy is still at early stage and may be subject to change.
+Instead of using annotation, if we add that into `spec` field, we will have to deal with API version upgrade to support backward compatibility or migration for existing provider users.

 ### Best Practices to Write Ansible Contents

 Althouth there is no significant hard requirement in general for Ansible contents to work with Ansible provider, there are still some best practices for developers who maintain Ansible conents to take as reference.
 These are also guidelines for people to write general Ansible roles or playbooks effectively, which is not Ansible provider specific.